What Is Whiskey Made Of? A Closer Look

 The column still method is different.
 It uses continuous distillation to reach alcohol levels up to 95% ABV.
 American whiskey producers often choose column stills for their efficiency and consistent output.

 Copper stills are key in both methods for flavor development.
 The pot still process takes 4-7 hours for the first distillation.
-The second run lasts about 8 hours.
+The second run lasts about eight hours.

 This slower second distillation helps separate alcohol and flavor compounds from water.
 It creates the signature taste profiles we love in whiskey.

 The choice between pot still and column still affects the final product’s character.
-Pot still whiskey often has fuller, more complex flavors.
-Column still spirits tend to be lighter and cleaner.
+Pot still whiskey often has fuller, more complex flavors, while column still spirits tend to be lighter and cleaner.

 The resulting spirit usually reaches 60-70% ABV before dilution for aging.
 This careful balance of science and tradition shapes every bottle of whiskey we enjoy today.